-- 23. Given that the total amount of the loans and advances and treasury investments made by Banking Services is relatively stable, GAB has determined that the capital charge for operational risk is to be determined in accordance with the formula as at the date of this Policy and thereafter is to be reviewed annually by GAB with the advice of its consultants.
-As at the date of this Policy, the capital charge for operational risk is taken to be \$894,000. - 24.
-To determine the value of the risk weighted assets attributable to operational risk, the capital charge (\$894,000), is to be multiplied by 12.5.
+- 21. In undertaking its Financial Services, there is a risk of loss of earnings by reason of operating errors and omissions.
+APS 114 specifies the principles which apply to an ADI for determining the appropriate amount of capital to be allocated for operational risk. - 22.
+[Paragraph not used.] - 23.
+Given that the total amount of the loans and advances and treasury investments made by Financial Services is relatively stable, GAB has determined, acting on the advice of its consultants, to apply a fixed amount of \$800,000 as the capital charge for operational risk.
+The appropriateness of this capital charge is reviewed by GAB each year with the advice of its consultants having regard to the relevant principles of APS 114. - 24.
+To determine the value of the risk weighted assets attributable to operational risk, the capital charge (\$800,000), is to be multiplied by 12.5.